Jennifer Lopez Flaunts Hard Body In Skimpy Outfit On Instagram

 As many fans already know, JLo has been married three times in the past.
 She married Ojani Noa in 1997, before calling it quits one year later.

-The singer then wed dancer in 2001.
+The singer then wed dancer Cris Judd in 2001.
 They divorced two years later in 2003.
 In 2004 JLo walked down the aisle with Mark Anthony.
-The couple were married for ten years and share two children together, twins Max and Emme.
+The couple were married for 10 years and share two children together, twins Max and Emme.

-Lopez was also previously engaged to actor Ben Affleck, but the pair called it quits before making it to the alter.
+Lopez was also previously engaged to actor Ben Affleck, but the pair called it quits before making it to the altar.

 Fans can see more of Jennifer Lopez’s racy photos by following her on Instagram.